MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 # Oracle workload best practices

-This article strives to address Oracle workloads comprising not only Oracle Databases, but also Oracle applications such as Siebel, Peoplesoft, JD Edwards, Hyperion, E-Business Suite or customized Weblogic applications.
+The section strives to address Oracle workloads comprising not only Oracle Databases, but also applications such as Siebel, Peoplesoft, JD Edwards, E-Business Suite or customized Weblogic applications.

 Customers around the globe are looking for hosting Oracle Workloads on Azure.
 For that reason, Microsoft provides solutions for each workload and coherent requirements.
-The most requirements customers asked for are around network, reducing latencies, and uto-scaling solutions.
+The most requirements customers asked for are around network and reducing latencies.
+Next to these auto-scaling solutions are asked for enormously.

-This article also provides guidance for Oracle Workloads on Azure that applies Well-Architected best practices as the technical foundation for building and operating a highly reliable and scalable solution on Azure.
+The section about Oracle Workloads on Azure provides guidance that applies Well-Architected best practices as the technical foundation for building and operating a highly reliable solution on Azure at-scale.

 ## About Oracle workloads

 The term workload refers to a collection of database and application resources that support a common business goal or the execution of a common business process.
 These workloads could be Customer Relationship Management applications, Human Resources, customized application that mostly relies on Weblogic and others.
-Weblogic, Siebel, Peoplesoft, Hyperion, JD Edwards and E-Business Suite are Oracle on-premises applications.
+Weblogic, Siebel, Peoplesoft, JD Edwards and E-Business Suite are Oracle on-premise applications.

 Oracle Applications on Azure and its approach are described in Section Application Design.